ElektraInitiative/libelektra/doc/keynames/README.md

 - Default

 We mentioned above that there are Key Names with zero Key Name Parts, i.e. just Namespace.
-These are called _Root Keys_ (based on UNIX's filesystem root, as well as the root of a tree).
+These are called _Root Keys_ (based on Unix's filesystem root, as well as the root of a tree).

 Lets explore them one by one: